 Here what I found:

 These NGOs try to achieve small-scale changes directly through projects.
 They act as implementers.
 They organize resources to provide goods and services to people.
 Who face trouble due to nature.

 Eg: Pragya NGO which help in rehabilitation efforts for flash flood victims in Uttarakhand, India.

-These NGOs try to achieve large-scale change promoted indirectly through influence of the political system.
+These NGOs try to achieve large-scale changes promoted indirectly through the influence of the political system.

 Those NGOs form by a group of professional members.
-They have large supporter network to influence policy changes.
+Also, they have a large supporter network to influence policy changes.

 Eg: Voice for Rights NGO which works among underprivileged women and children.
 Deepika Rajawat is a chairperson and founder of Voice for Rights NGO.
 Who is the counsel of Kathua rape victim’s family